Achievable logoAchievable logo

 • Electronic storage media, including any digital storage medium or system that meets the terms of this section."

-The same recordkeeping rule goes on further to say broker-dealers must:
+The same recordkeeping rule also requires broker-dealers to:

 "Arrange and index the records in a way that permits easy location, access, and retrieval of any particular record;